davidaparraj/davidaparraj/README.md

 ## Hey there, I'm David 👋
-🎓Computer Science student
-🎯Passionate about AI and Software Engineering
+🎓Computer Science student graduating in May 2028 🎯Passionate about AI and Software Engineering

 I like to build projects on my free time, specially the ones that pop in my mind.
 Currently learning React.

 ## 🛠️ Tools and Tech